What is the difference between a clinical psychologist, a general psychologist and a psychiatrist?

 Medicare provides a larger rebate for Clinical Psychologist than General Psychologist

-If you have a referral from your GP to see a psychologist, Medicare will pay more money for a clinical psychologist, that is $124.50 versus $85.00 for a general psychologist.
+If you have a referral from your GP to see a psychologist, Medicare will pay for a clinical psychologist $126.50 and $86.15 for a general psychologist.

 What is the difference between Clinical Psychologist and General Psychologist?

-All psychologists seek to understand the human mind and can help you with mental health issues, however, a clinical psychologist has received additional formal training to do so.
+All psychologists seek to understand the human mind and can help you with mental health issues, and support you through your crisis.
+Generally clinical psychologists have received additional formal clinical training.